samueleishion/neural-network-experiment-2/README.md

 * purpose: allows the sensations to be automatically distributed
 * type: boolean
 * default value: False
-* detail: by setting this feature to `True` facilitates the graph visualization and experimentation
+* detail: setting this feature to `True` facilitates the graph visualization and experimentation

 ```
 GRAPH = True